marcoandre1/daily-organizer/README.md

 - Run the application: `npm run dev`.

 > Because we specify the `open: true` option in `webpack.config.js`, your browser should open automatically.
-If does not open it and navigate to <http://localhost:8080/>.
+If not, navigate to <http://localhost:8080/>.
 You should see `Daily Organizer` displayed on the top left of the screen.

 ## Create default application state as JSON file for development